phoenixframework/phoenix/guides/views.md

 ## Sharing views and templates

-Now that we have acquainted ourselves with `Phoenix.View.render/3`, we are ready to share views and templates from insided other views and templates.
+Now that we have acquainted ourselves with `Phoenix.View.render/3`, we are ready to share views and templates from inside other views and templates.

 For example, if you want to render the "test.html" template from inside our layout, you can invoke `render/3` directly from the layout: